SAP-samples/btp-msteams-extend-workflow/tutorial/Azure-Private-Cloud-PrivateLink/README.md

 ![plot](../../images/Processflow.png)

-1. User creates Purchase Requisition in SAP S/4HANA system and a workflow is started in the SAP S/4HANA system for the release of PR.
+1. User creates purchase requisition in SAP S/4HANA system and a workflow is started in the SAP S/4HANA system for the release of PR.
-2. A background job is running in SAP S/4HANA system that will pick the PR workflow instance and send the PR creation Event to SAP Event Mesh.
+2. A background job in SAP S/4HANA will pick the PR workflow instance and send the PR creation event to SAP Event Mesh.
-3. Extension App deployed on BTP receives this event by using web hook utility.
+3. Extension app deployed on BTP receives this event by using web hook utility.
-4. Extension App fetches additional details of the Purchase Requisition by querying the SAP S/4HANA via Destination service and Private Link.
+4. Extension app fetches additional details of the purchase requisition by querying the SAP S/4HANA via SAP Destination service and Private Link service.
-5. Extension App sends the notification to the corresponding approver of the PR via MS Teams using the Azure Bot Service.
+5. Extension app sends the notification to the configured approver of the PR via MS Teams using the Azure Bot Service.
-6. The Approver can Approve/Reject the PR by clicking a button in MS teams notification that calls the Extension App.
+6. The Approver can approve/reject the PR from MS Teams notification which inturn calls the extension app in SAP BTP.
-7. Extension App sends the Approval/Rejection status to SAP S/4HANA system.
+7. Extension app sends the approval/rejection status to SAP S/4HANA.

 ## Solution Architecture

-### Recommended Architecture to connect to SAP S/4HANA on Azure using BTP Private Link Service and Azure Private Link
+Recommended architecture to connect to SAP S/4HANA on Azure using BTP Private Link Service and Azure Private Link service
 <br>

 ![plot](../../images/Architecture-PL.png)